nextcloud/documentation/admin_manual/installation/nginx_nextcloud_9x.rst

       # topic first.
       # add_header Strict-Transport-Security "max-age=15768000;
       # includeSubDomains; preload;";
+      #
+      # WARNING: Only add the preload option once you read about
+      # the consequences in https://hstspreload.org/.
+This option
+      # will add the domain to a hardcoded list that is shipped
+      # in all major browsers and getting removed from this list
+      # could take several months.
       add_header X-Content-Type-Options nosniff;
       add_header X-Frame-Options "SAMEORIGIN";
       add_header X-XSS-Protection "1; mode=block";